How to contact me: Telephone 605.341.3500

 My name is Marcia Kahler.
 I have lived in Rapid City in the beautiful Black Hills of South Dakota since 1987.
 I am married to a very indulgent, dog-loving husband named Rick.
 Don't let him fool you; I have converted him to being a cat lover.
 I have him to thank for agreeing to let me breed kittens, which he knew had always been a dream of mine.
 We have two children, and they are my best helpers with socializing the kittens.

 Before I became a breeder, my professional work included travel agent, college teacher (AA & BA Tourism majors), and later I edited commercial appraisals for my husband when we started a family.
-Now I am focusing on raising my children, volunteer work with theater and schools, and doing whatever needs to be done for my husband's business.
+My kids are in college now but still live in Rapid City.
+I stay busy with volunteer work for local theater and schools, and doing whatever needs to be done for my husband's business.
 My other passions in life are acting when I can squeeze out the time, cooking, and traveling.

 I bred my first litter of Balinese kittens in 2012.
 My breeding goal is to focus on quality not quantity so that I can pass on perfectly healthy, beautiful, and well-socialized kittens that will be the kind of pets I personally would want.
 I have been a true cat lover all my life.
 Growing up I had many domestic cats as my cherished companions, but it wasn't until I was in my twenties that I was able to buy a purebred cat and begin to learn about the differences in the breeds.
 Since then I have learned so much about why it is helpful to know what the personality of a cat will likely be.
 Besides the beauty of the purebred cats, I really value and enjoy not having to guess what my new kitten will be like and whether he/she will likely fit into my family and lifestyle.
 I should say I am referring to indoor cats.
 Over the years I have adopted strays and cared for feral cats, but I do not mix my purebred cats with my outdoor cats due to the risk of diseases.